Why lie about annuity benefits?

-No. Here is a secret about insurance companies, a secret that puts everything in perspective.
+Here is a secret about insurance companies that puts everything in perspective.
 Insurance companies do not make decisions based on individuals; they make decisions based on a large pool of people.

 Their tool?
 The Commissioners Standard Ordinary Mortality Table, known as CSO.
-The statistical table allows insurance companies to know exactly how many people nationally in a specific age group will die.
-It is not a guess, it is pure science.
+The statistical table allows insurance companies to know precisely how many people in a specific age group will die nationally.
+It is not a guess, and it is pure science.

-The reason this table is so important is because it allows insurance companies to set rates for calculating retirement benefits for anyone at any age.
+This table is so important because it allows insurance companies to set rates for calculating retirement benefits for anyone at any age.

 How can they do that?
-Simple, by knowing how many men age 65 will die each year it would mean that another man age 65 didn’t live until life expectancy.
+Knowing how many men age 65 will die each year would mean that another manage 65 didn’t live until life expectancy.
 C

 It is called the Law of Large Numbers.

 The man who died early, did the insurance company keep his unused funds?
-No, all unused funds for anyone who dies prematurely will be returned in tact to the annuitants named beneficiary.
-All the instance company makes is the extra yield form the original deposit, no insurance company will ever profit form death.
+No, all remaining funds for anyone who dies prematurely will be returned intact to the annuitants named beneficiary.
+All the instance company makes is the extra yield from the original deposit; no insurance company will ever profit from death.

 So what is the lie?
-Those who do not understand how an annuity work or a competitor to the annuity industry will use half-truths to gain a competitive advantage with a prospect that is not fully informed.
+Those who do not understand how an annuity works or a competitor in the annuity industry will use half-truths to gain a competitive advantage over a prospect that is not fully informed.